Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- He also has 230 rushing yards on 47 carries (with five touchdowns), averaging 32.9 yards per game.
+- He has added 230 rushing yards on 47 carries (plus five touchdowns), averaging 32.9 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Newton's matchup with the Buccaneers.